tarunawahyudi/wpaigen-ai-generator/readme.txt

 * **AI-Powered Article Generation:** Create unique, human-like articles from just a keyword.
 * **Google Trends Integration:** Discover trending keywords directly in your dashboard to create timely, relevant content that captures current search interest.
+* **Scheduled Articles (NEW):** Plan and automate your content strategy with advanced scheduling capabilities.
+    * Schedule articles for automatic publication at specific dates and times
+    * Real-time status tracking (Pending, Processing, Published, Failed, Cancelled)
+    * Optimized pagination with search and filtering for managing large numbers of scheduled posts
+    * Automated cron-based processing with fallback content generation
+    * Statistics dashboard showing scheduling status overview
 * **SEO Optimization:** Automatically generate content that is optimized for search engines, helping you rank higher.
 * **Customizable Content:**
     * Control article length to suit your requirements.